 If all the appliances in your home are electrical, they can be powered by solar.

-Battery storage systems are a serious safety risk if incorrectly installed and may have implications for insurance coverage.
+Battery storage systems are a serious safety risk if incorrectly installed and may have implications for insurance coverage, so when choosing a solar solution make sure to use a reputable installer.

 To keep your solar system working efficiently, panels will need to be cleaned from time to time.
 Aim to do this at least once a year, preferably twice.
 At the same time it is a great idea to check if any trees have grown branches that cast shade across your panels.
 If any components are damaged, always contact a trained professional to inspect your system.